 Do you know how many emails enter your inbox every day?
-According to a McKinsey study, the average corporate worker 28% of the workweek managing their email.
+According to a McKinsey study, the average corporate worker spends 28% of the workweek managing their email.
 Unfortunately, as frustrated as we all must be with this situation, it’s not getting any better.

 Psychology Today reports that unread emails are clinically proven to act like dopamine, so having a clear inbox contributes to a psychologically restful state.
-‘Inbox Zero’ is also appealing because the act of triaging your email provides satisfaction that comes from completing a finite task.
+"Inbox Zero" is also appealing because the act of triaging your email provides satisfaction that comes from completing a finite task.

-But all of that work that you do to get to a clean inbox is, in fact, just a waste of time.
+But, all of that work that you do to get to a clean inbox is, in fact, just a waste of time.

 "While the act of clearing out an inbox can feel as satisfying as cleaning the refrigerator, it’s ultimately just another way of wasting time."

 So how do you build a system to control email without it controlling you?

-Of course, sometimes a message from an unknown sender might be of value and, in that case, Gated allows unknown senders to reach you by making a donation.
-When someone does that, it’s an immediate signal that they care enough to donate and they believe their email is of value enough that you’ll want to see it.
+Of course, sometimes a message from an unknown sender might be of value and, in that case, Gated allows unknown senders to reach you by making a donation to your favorite charity.
+When an unknown sender does that, they signal that 1) they want to support your cause and 2) they believe their email is of value enough that you’ll want to see it.

 You can get Gated for both your personal and work Gmail accounts – it's free and you can add Gated faster than it takes you to read this sentence.